cameronboutilier/CarPark.API/CarPark.API/README.md

 - Is any of the code likely to be used elsewhere?
 If so it would be pertinent to extract any of the domain object and code, and put them in their own project to either be referenced by other projects or be compiled into a nuget package.
+- Does the VehicleReg parameter follow a specific patters or have a defined max size?
+If so additional validation could be done on parameters passed in and the database column containing that value could be set to an appropriate max size.

+## Other Considerations

+### Logging:
+  I chose to omit logging from this project for the sake of brevity, but added some comments above specific classes and methods to better explain some of my methodology.

+### Additional Questions
+  If there are any questions about the pattern I used or why I made some of the decisions I did feel free to reach out and ask.